 The Homeless Assistance and Resources Team (HART) serves as a resource to the community, providing outreach, assessments and referrals to the appropriate services for individuals experiencing homelessness.
 In addition, the team serves as part of the community’s crisis response system, with a focus on homelessness-related street and encampment crises.

-Use the free MyVancouver mobile app to report issues to the HART team or ask questions related to homelessness in Vancouver, including:
+Use the MyVancouver mobile app to report issues to the HART team or ask questions related to homelessness in Vancouver, including:

 Non-emergency issues, such as behavioral health concerns, unwanted occupation of property, etc. For urgent issues requiring a police officer, please call 9-1-1.